-At the same time the high-dimensional generalization of these problems became another topic of research, in particular the question for methods that circumvent the curse of dimensionality (as introduced in [2]) to some extent.
-While again the Fourier case is already studied very well, e.g., [17, 15, 39, 25, 40, 5, 4, 29], there is very little knowledge about efficient algorithms for other high-dimensional bases.
-Recently, sublinear-time algorithms for bounded orthonormal product bases were developed in [6, 7].
-Another popular approach in the high-dimensional stochastic setting are sparse polynomial chaos expansions, cf. [33] and the references therein.
-There, random variables are approximated using a subset of the corresponding polynomial orthonormal basis by sparse regression.
-After each iteration, the candidate subset or the sampling locations are modified until the sparse solution is satisfactory.
-Note that the concept of sparsity is only used as a tool to find robust solutions in this case and is not the main goal of sparse polynomial chaos expansions.
+At the same time the high-dimensional generalization of these problems became another topic of research, in particular the question for methods that circumvent the curse of dimensionality (as introduced in [5]) to some extent.
+While again the Fourier case is already studied very well, e.g., [22, 20, 46, 31, 47, 9, 8, 35], there is very little knowledge about efficient algorithms for other high-dimensional bases.